skymethod/livewire-web/content/posts/podcast-cdns-by-episode-share.md

 draft: false
 ---

-In our third and final installment observing the current state of the podcast world, as measured by number of new episodes produced in January 2022, we wanted to take a look at which underlying CDNs serve which episodes, and which podcast hosting companies use which network.
+In our third and final installment observing the current state of the podcast world, as measured by number of new episodes produced in February 2022, we wanted to take a look at which underlying CDNs serve which episodes, and which podcast hosting companies use which network.

 *See our earlier analyses of [podcast hosts by episode share](/podcast-hosts-by-episode-share) and [podcast trackers by episode share](/podcast-trackers-by-episode-share)*